asha-0905/DFT-flow/README.md

 #### Circuit that decides:

-* Which clock propagates in Functional mode
+* Which clock propagates has to be propagated (Block A)

-* Which clock propagates in DFT mode (Shift and Capture)
+* Clock for OCC Shift Registers (Block C)

-* Number of clock pulses required during Capture phase
+* Number of clock pulses required during Capture phase (Block B)

 #### OCC controls clock behavior during: